grz0zrg/fsynth/README.md

 ## How to setup your own

-Fragment use MongoDB and Redis database, once those are installed, it is easy to run it localy:
+Fragment use MongoDB and Redis database, once those are installed, it is easy to run it locally:

  * clone this repository
  * cd fss & npm install & node fss